nrwl/nx/docs/shared/tutorials/react-standalone.md

 ## Use Nx Plugins to Enhance Vite Tasks with Caching

 You may remember that we defined the `outputs` property in `nx.json` when we were answering questions in the `nx init` script.
 The value is currently hard-coded so that if you change the output path in your `vite.config.ts`, you have to remember to also change the `outputs` array in the `build` task configuration.
 This is where plugins can help.
-They directly infer information from the actual tooling configuration files (`vite.config.ts` in this case).
+Plugins enable better integration with specific tools.
+The `@nx/vite` plugin can understand the `vite.config.ts` file and automatically create and configure tasks based on the settings in that file.

 Nx plugins can:

 - automatically configure caching for you, including inputs and outputs based on the underlying tooling configuration
-- infer tasks that can be run on a project because of the tooling present
+- create tasks for a project using the tooling configuration files
 - provide code generators to help scaffold out projects
 - automatically keep the tooling versions and configuration files up to date